-Making a Will is an important process and step in your life.
-It decides the allocation of your most valuable assets and investments.
-That’s why it’s important to know what to consider when writing a Will, from the dividing of assets to the people you allocate.
+Making a Will is an important process.
+A Will ensures that when you pass away, your assets pass to the people that you want them too.
+That’s why it’s important to know what to consider when writing a Will.
 There is a process involved, which we will aim to discuss and guide you through in this article.

 When writing a Will, you need to consider numerous factors.
 These include; who your Executors will be, who will look after any of your children, who will inherit any business or farming assets, who receives any cash gifts, whether any gifts are given with or without tax and most importantly, who the residue of your estate will be inherited by and what would happen if they were to predecease you.